National Guard and Reserve Retirement at the Maximum Pay

 Is the determining factor whether the individual at age 45 resigns or retires awaiting pay?

-Thanks for asking the questions– that post is most popular one on the blog, yet many servicemembers overlook the importance of the benefit behind “retired awaiting pay”.
+Thanks for asking the questions– that post is the most popular one on the blog, yet many servicemembers overlook the importance of the benefit behind “retired awaiting pay”.

 You’re absolutely right: you use the maximum pay column for that paygrade.
 And you’re also absolutely right about the determining factor: it’s because the individual chooses to retire awaiting pay instead of resigning.